Hurricane Fabian: Meteorological history

-After maintaining its peak intensity for 12 hours Fabian degraded due to internal fluctuations, and began to weaken.
 The hurricane turned to the northwest on September 2 in response to a weakness in the subtropical ridge, a break caused by a mid-level circulation over the southwest Atlantic Ocean.
 After fading back to a Category 3 hurricane, Fabian re-intensified on September 4, and regained Category 4 status for a short time.
 The hurricane weakened again as it accelerated northward towards Bermuda, a motion due to an approaching mid-level trough.
 As small pockets of dry air became entrained in the eyewall, Fabian weakened slightly, passing just 14 mi west of Bermuda on September 5 as a 120 mph Category 3 hurricane.
-The eastern portion of the eyewall moved over the island, resulting in a direct hit; the center did not move over the island, so Fabian did not make landfall.
-After passing the island, the hurricane accelerated northeastward, and weakened to a 105 mph Category 2 hurricane on September 7.
+The eastern portion of the eyewall moved over the island, marking a direct hit, but not a landfall.
+Fabian was the strongest hurricane to hit Bermuda since Arlene in 1963.

+After passing Bermuda, Fabian accelerated northeastward, and weakened to a 105 mph Category 2 hurricane on September 7.
 Steady weakening occurred as the hurricane moved into an area of increasing wind shear, drier air, and progressively cooler waters.
 On September 8, while located 680 mi east-northeast of Cape Race, Newfoundland, Fabian transitioned into an extratropical storm, with no deep convection remaining near the center.
 Fabian's extratropical remnant turned to the north on September 9, and on September 10, Fabian's remnant merged with another extratropical storm while located between southern Greenland and Iceland.